At this time tutoring is being offered in the form of study groups

 and recitations.
 REGISTRATION IS REQUIRED.

-- Any science* or math major in need of tutoring assistance --
+- Any student in need of tutoring assistance --

 click on the